 For instance, you don’t have to think about where to physically place or how to store your stock holdings.
-Artwork like paintings and sculptures, on the other hand, needs a home and some tender loving care.
-(And of course, sometimes there are costs associated with that, like maintenance and storage fees.)
+Artwork like paintings and sculptures, on the other hand, needs a home and proper handling (think: maintenance, storage, and insurance costs).

-In this article, we’ll sketch out (pun intended) several important points to keep in mind if you’re intrigued by the idea of buying art as an investment.
+In this article, we’ll sketch out several important points to keep in mind if you’re curious about buying art as an investment.

 Investing in art requires a bit of knowledge and research.
-If you’re going to put in the time and effort to get to know the market (and plan on dropping some serious money), it would help if you actually like art.
+If you’re going to put in the time and effort to get to know the market (and plan on making a purchase), it would help if you actually like art.

 Keep in mind, too, that art investing isn’t something you should jump into at the spur of the moment.
 You’ll want to take some time to educate yourself about the art market and its major players – artists, dealers, auction houses, art advisors, etc.